christianburger/shelfbot/README.md

 RViz Visualization: Visualize the robot in RViz using: ros2 launch shelfbot rviz_launch.py

+Note: The Gazebo and Isaac Sim launchers automatically start RViz.

 ## Hardware Interface

 The Shelfbot includes a hardware interface for controlling and monitoring the robot's state: